6 alternatives to America’s most popular national parks

-“It’s like going to a movie for the seven o’clock show on Saturday night and expecting to get a good seat — it’s not going to happen,” says the National Park Foundation’s chief executive, Will Shafroth.
+“It’s like going to a movie for the seven o’clock show on Saturday night and expecting to get a good seat — it’s not going to happen,” says Will Shafroth, chief executive of the National Park Foundation.
 “If you want to go to those places, you need to be thoughtful about what time of year, what time of day, what day of the week.”

 You don’t have to skip national parks altogether this summer.
 There are more than 84 million acres to work with, and planning a trip to one the lesser-known parks can help you avoid crowds and have a better time.